AllMightyOne/BurpSuite-Professional-Latest/README.md

 NOTE - License Text:

-    licensed to xiv3r
+    licensed to (your name)

-affter modify license just do the same as the video... and done.
+After modify license just do the same as the video... and done.

 *install.ps1 will create a burp launcher, just run it every time you use it*